Red Bank NJ: Where Pop-Culture and Mom and Pop Converge

 STAY/MODERN: Oyster Point Hotel

 Set within a box of a building on the Navesink River, Oyster Point Hotel was fading until a 2013 $3.8 million top-to-bottom makeover put it back into play.
-With a new vitality, its 58 rooms on 5 floors are state-of-the-art.
+With a new vitality, its 58 rooms on five floors are state-of-the-art.
 And the contemporary lounge and deck areas now are deserving of the stunning views.

-Textured charcoal hued carpeting in the hallways extends into newly funky, urban rooms.
-Watch activity on the Navesink River from floor to ceiling windows.
-Take a drink out to the deck, lounge on all weather cushion couches and watch the yachts arrive at Oyster Point’s private dock.
+Textured charcoal-hued carpeting in the hallways extends into newly funky, urban rooms.
+Watch activity on the Navesink River from floor-to-ceiling windows.
+Take a drink out to the deck, lounge on all-weather cushion couches, and watch the yachts arrive at Oyster Point’s private dock.

 Or, if the weather is inclement, relax in the hip earth-toned communal-seating Pearl Lounge in front of a striking contemporary “linear” fireplace.
-Room rates $150-$450 per night.

 Author